10 Best Industrial Safety Training Kits

 If you need a ready-to-teach forklift curriculum from a recognized safety publisher, the J.J.
 Keller Forklift Training Kit offers the most complete physical classroom set.
 For facilities that prefer digital delivery and easy updates, the OSHA 1910.178-aligned USB kit provides slides, tests, and trainer guides without the bulk of printed posters.
 Bloodborne pathogens coverage is best handled by the J.J.
 Keller bilingual program built specifically around OSHA 29 CFR 1910.1030.

 When your operation uses aerial lifts in addition to forklifts, the aerial lift certification bundle extends the same train-the-trainer logic to boom and scissor lift hazards.
-Smaller teams or those needing only refresher content can start with the guide cards or a single-topic trainer like the EpiPen device, then expand into full certification kits as regulations or incident history demand broader training.
-By aligning kit capacity with your headcount, format preferences with your classroom technology, and regulatory scope with your actual tasks, you will build a safety program that is both compliant and practical.
+Smaller teams or those needing only refresher content can start with guide cards or a single-topic trainer, then expand into full certification kits as regulations or incident history demand broader training.
+Align kit capacity with headcount, format with classroom technology, and regulatory scope with actual tasks, and the resulting program will be both compliant and practical.